Remote Sites & Desert Nights

-Soak up the romance of Rajasthan, from mystic lake palaces to desert forts as you spend five nights travelling across this legendary state.
-Begin by travelling to Pushkar, built around a beautiful holy lake where you’ll see pilgrims bathing and singing softly.
+Soak up the romance of Rajasthan, from mystic lake palaces to desert forts as you embark on an adventure travelling across this legendary state.
+Begin by visiting Pushkar, built around a beautiful holy lake, where you’ll see pilgrims bathing and singing softly.

 From Pushkar you’ll head to Deogarh.
 Nestled in the Rajasthan countryside sits this grand Maharaja’s palace, your home for the next couple of days.
 This makes a refreshing change from the nearby bustling cities.
 Enjoy the splendour of past eras whilst taking in the grand surroundings of this former Maharaja’s palace.
 On the second day you’ll pass sleepy villages, ox carts, and locals, whilst travelling on a historical local train from the 1930s.

-On the way from Jodhpur to Udaipur you’ll stop to spend the night in a remote rural fort, meet the villagers and learn about local ways.
-You’ll sleep in a fort dating back over 300 years – a homestay with a royal twist.
-Chandelao is a community initiative in the heart of Rajasthan, helping the villagers earn fair wages.
+Only an hour away from Jodhpur lies a small rural village that will no doubt have you amazed.
+Stay in a remote rural fort, meet the villagers and learn about local ways.
+You’ll sleep in a fort dating back over 300 years, packed with atmosphere and history – a homestay with a royal twist.
+Chandelao is a community initiative in the heart of Rajasthan, helping the villagers earn fair wages and teaching visitors about rural life.
 You’ll also take a jeep tour to the surrounding villages, giving you a behind-the-scenes glimpse into authentic rural life.

 Explore dust-swirled desert towns and sleep in a traditional clay hut in one of India’s most remote and mystic regions.
 You’ll travel from the golden fort of Jaisalmer through the vast Thar desert towards the ‘Red City’ of Bikaner.
 Next, you’ll move on to remote pockets of Shekhawati, a once-important region on the caravan route, filled with clusters of brightly coloured havelis.